:

 Cost of policing at events

+Police Scotland will seek to recover the costs of their support for certain events.
 Generally, the more commercial an event is, the more likely it will be to attract full cost recovery.
-Purely charitable or community events are less likely to be charged for but, in some cases, charitable events are arranged on a commercial basis, and this would be considered in the overall charge assessment.
+Charitable or community events are less likely to be charged unless arranged on a commercial basis, and this would be considered in the overall charge assessment.

 Organising parades and marches